Want more context on this profile? Explore a map of all our profiles →

 There is currently a dearth of prioritisation research.
 Such research has a lot of potential leverage: an insight gained could influence the allocation of billions of dollars and the areas to which many great minds are applied.

-This introduction was last updated 31/12/2022.
+This introduction was last updated 13/06/2023.
 Thanks to Will Fenning for originally writing this introduction.
+Learn more about how we create our profiles.

 Explore recommended research directions in this category